Top 5 Scottish Highlands – North Coast 500

 Distillery – Clynelish, Brora

 Clynelish distillery, dating back to the early 1800s, makes a picturesque stop on the east coast to Inverness.
 Tours include the chance to try drams from the long-closed cult Brora distillery and distillery-only bottlings, as well as to see the stills running and sample direct from the cask.

 See some of my favourite Scottish scenery at Franz Scheurer Photography.

-A few more spots to consider along the way: windswept Stoerhead Lighthouse north of Lochinver for the views and a cuppa and homemade cake from the quirky Living The Dream Tea Van; the beautifully located and very hospitable Ben Loyal Hotel in Tongue on the wild north coast; Dunnet Bay Distillers, where Martin & Claire Murray use local botanicals to produce their Rock Rose Gin and Holy Grass Vodka.
+A couple more spots to consider along the way: the beautifully located and very hospitable Ben Loyal Hotel in Tongue on the wild north coast; Dunnet Bay Distillers, where Martin & Claire Murray use local botanicals to produce their Rock Rose Gin and Holy Grass Vodka.
 For more information, visit North Coast 500.